-Issuer and Guarantor Federal Home Loan Mortgage Corporation, or "Freddie Mac," a shareholder-owned government-sponsored enterprise.
-PCs PCs represent beneficial ownership interests in pools of mortgages that we form ("PC Pools").
-Types of Mortgages The assets in each pool include mortgages or participation inter- ests in mortgages that we have purchased and are not guaran- teed or insured by the United States or any federal agency or instrumentality ("Mortgages").
-The Mortgages are secured by first or second liens on multifamily residential rental properties and may be either fixed rate Mortgages or adjustable rate Mortgages ("ARMs").
+11 10 1 11 Trustee, Depositor, Adminis- trator and Guarantor Federal Home Loan Mortgage Corporation, or "Freddie Mac," a shareholder-owned government-sponsored enterprise.
+PC Pools As Depositor, we transfer and deposit Mortgages that we have acquired into various trust funds established pursuant to the Trust Agreement and applicable Pool Supplements.
+As Trustee for these trust funds, we create and issue under the Trust Agreement and related Pool Supplements PCs representing undivided beneficial ownership interests in pools of Mortgages and related assets held by those trust funds ("PC Pools").
+Investors in PCs own beneficially their pro rata shares of the Mortgages in the related PC Pool.
+Types of Mortgages The assets in each PC Pool include mortgages or participation interests in mortgages that we have acquired ("Mortgages"), all proceeds of those Mortgages, amounts on deposit in a custodial account of Mortgage collections from servicers of those Mortgages and the right to receive payments pursuant to our guarantee of those Mortgages.
+The Mortgages are secured by first or second liens on multifamily residential rental proper- ties and may be either fixed-rate Mortgages or adjustable-rate Mortgages ("ARMs").
 A "Fully Amortizing Mortgage" provides for level monthly pay- ments of principal and interest based upon an amortization schedule calculated to pay the original balance of the Mortgage in full over the original term to maturity.
 An "Amortizing Balloon Mortgage" provides for level monthly payments of principal and interest for a term of less than 30 years, based upon an amortization schedule calculated to pay the original balance of the Mortgage in full over a period of up to 30 years, and a balloon payment at maturity.
 An "Interest Only Balloon Mortgage" provides for payments of interest only during its term and a balloon payment at maturity.
-Types of PCs Each "Gold PC" represents an interest in a PC Pool consisting of fixed rate Amortizing Balloon Mortgages, Fully Amortizing Mortgages or Interest Only Balloon Mortgages.
-Gold PCs have a payment delay of 45 days.
-Each "ARM PC" represents an interest in a PC Pool consisting of ARMs.
-ARM PCs have a payment delay of 75 days.
-Payments We pay principal and interest monthly on each Payment Date beginning in (1) the month after issuance for Gold PCs or (2) the second month after issuance for ARM PCs.
-Payment Dates fall on or about the 15th of each month. • Interest We pay interest on each PC at its applicable per annum interest rate ("PC Coupon").
-Interest payable on a Payment Date accrues during (1) the preceding calendar month for Gold PCs or (2) the second preceding calendar month for ARM PCs.
+Types of PCs Each "Gold PC" represents an interest in a PC Pool containing fixed-rate Amortizing Balloon Mortgages, Fully Amortizing Mortgages or Interest Only Balloon Mortgages.
+Each "ARM PC" represents an interest in a PC Pool containing ARMs.